Academic Visitors

 oxford 2099962

 Academic visitors are welcome and can apply for attachment to the African Studies Centre.
-They should send a CV and a research proposal directly to the Centre administrator at african.studies@africa.ox.ac.uk.
+They should their application form to the Centre administrator at african.studies@africa.ox.ac.uk.
 Applications are reviewed by the Management Committee of the African Studies Centre.
 This attachment provides a University card but no access to college facilities.
-There are currently no funds available from the Centre to support visiting fellows, and in the majority of cases it is necessary for us to make a service charge for the use of office space at the Centre where this is requested.
-(Applicants are often able to charge this to their research awards).
+There are currently no funds available from the Centre to support visiting fellows.

 Visitors may also apply for college visiting fellowships advertised in the University Gazette.